Obsession (Animotion song): History

-The song is featured in a scene in the 2022 film Fresh, in which Sebastian Stan’s character dances to the song while preparing human meat for consumption.
+The song is featured in a scene in the horror thriller film Fresh (2022), in which Sebastian Stan's character dances to the song while preparing human meat for consumption.

-The song is used in a teaser trailer for the upcoming Ti West film MaXXXine.
+The song is used in a teaser trailer for the Ti West film MaXXXine (2024).

+The WWE (formerly World Wrestling Federation) used the song again as its introduction theme for the returning Saturday Night's Main Event which aired via simulcast on NBC and Peacock on December 14, 2024.

 Music video

-The music video features the Animotion band members — focusing mostly on the two lead singers, Bill Wadhams and Astrid Plane — dressed in various costumes (such as Mark Antony and Cleopatra) while lip-synching and dancing to the song next to a swimming pool and inside a luxury house in the Hollywood neighborhood.
+The music video features the Animotion band members—focusing mostly on the two lead vocalists, Bill Wadhams and Astrid Plane—dressed in various costumes (such as Mark Antony and Cleopatra) while lip-syncing and dancing to the song next to a swimming pool and inside a luxury house in the Hollywood neighborhood.